 SECTION 1123.
-APPROVAL OF MERGER.
+APPROVAL OF PLAN OF MERGER.

-- (a) A plan of merger is not effective unless it has been approved: - (1) by a domestic merging partnership, by all the partners of the partnership entitled to vote on or consent to any matter; and - (2) in a record, by each partner of a domestic merging partnership which will have interest holder liability for debts, obligations, and other liabilities that are incurred after the merger becomes effective, unless:

-- (A) the partnership agreement of the partnership provides in a record for the approval of a merger in which some or all of its partners become subject to interest holder liability by the affirmative vote or consent of fewer than all the partners; and - (B) the partner consented in a record to or voted for that provision of the partnership agreement or became a partner after the adoption of that provision. - (b) A merger involving a domestic merging entity that is not a partnership is not effective unless the merger is approved by that entity in accordance with its organic law. - (c) A merger involving a foreign merging entity is not effective unless the merger is approved by the foreign entity in accordance with the law of the foreign entity's jurisdiction of formation.

-Subsection (a)-In the uniform acts pertaining to unincorporated business organizations, unanimity is the default rule for approving a merger.
+1 (a) A plan of merger is not effective unless it has been approved: 2 (1) by a domestic merging partnership, by all the partners of the partnership 3 entitled to vote on or consent to any matter; and 4 (2) in a record, by each partner of a domestic merging partnership which will have 5 interest holder liability for debts, obligations, and other liabilities that are incurred after the 6 merger becomes effective, unless: 7 (A) the partnership agreement of the partnership provides in a record for 8 the approval of a merger in which some or all of its partners become subject to interest holder 9 liability by the affirmative vote or consent of fewer than all the partners; and 10 (B) the partner consented in a record to or voted for that provision of the 11 partnership agreement or became a partner after the adoption of that provision.
+12 (b) A merger involving a domestic merging entity that is not a partnership is not effective 13 unless the merger is approved by that entity in accordance with its organic law.
+14 (c) A merger involving a foreign merging entity is not effective unless the merger is 15 approved by the foreign entity in accordance with the law of the foreign entity's governing 16 jurisdiction of formation.
+17 {Source: Issue 1.} 18 Comment 19 20 21 22 23 24 25 26 27 Subsection (a)-In the uniform acts pertaining to unincorporated business organizations, unanimity is the default rule for approving a merger.
 The partnership agreement certainly can change this rule, but care should be taken in doing so.
 For example, a merger can revise the partnership agreement.
 Section 1122(a)(4).
 Thus, if a merger requires less-than-unanimous consent, the partnership agreement is subject to amendment by the same quantum of consent.
 "Exit rights" also require consideration.
 This act does not provide appraisal rights, because those rights are inapposite when unanimous consent is required.
 See the comment to Section 1106.

-Subsection (a)(2)-This provision is not a default rule, Section 105(c)(14), and deals with the situation in which a partner of a general partnership that is a party to a merger will have "interest holder liability" for the liabilities of the surviving entity which are incurred after the merger becomes effective.
+Subsection (a)(2)-This provision is not a default rule, Section 105(c)(14), and deals Subsection (a)(2) -This provision is not a default rule, Section 105(c)(14), as with the situation in which a partner of a general partnership that is a party to a merge

+"interest holder liability" for the liabilities of the surviving entity which are incurred after the merger becomes effective.
 This provision applies regardless of whether the partnership is an LLP.
 The issue is not whether the partners have "interest holder liability" in their current partnership but rather whether they will have that liability in the surviving entity.
 Thus, for example, if general partnership Alpha merges into general partnership Beta, which is not an LLP, the special approval requirement in Subsection (a)(2) will be applicable to each Alpha partner who will become a Beta partner-regardless of whether Alpha is a limited liability partnership.